kasun-fernando/personal-webpage/_pages/research.md

 title: Research
 permalink: /Research/
 ---
-Broadly, the prime focus of my research is <b>the interplay among probability theory, dynamical systems, and statistics</b>.
+Broadly, the prime focus of my research is the interplay among probability theory, dynamical systems, and statistics.
 I investigate
 - <b>statistical properties of dynamical systems and Markov processes</b>,
 - <b>inferential statistics in the context of dynamical systems</b>, and
 - <b>higher order asymptotics for limit theorems</b>